bdslab/STAlign/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+# Credits

+STAlign is developed and tested by:

+- Filippo Lampa, University of Camerino
+- Marco Serenelli, University of Camerino
+- Luca Tesei, University of Camerino

+STAlign is tested by:

+- Michela Quadrini, University of Camerino

 # Contact Information

-Please report any issue to luca.tesei@unicam.it or to Luca Tesei, Polo Informatico, via Madonna delle Carceri 9, 62032 Camerino (MC) Italy.
+Please report any issue to luca.tesei@unicam.it or to Luca Tesei, Polo Informatico, via Madonna delle Carceri 7, 62032 Camerino (MC) Italy.